scmacdon/AWSTracker/StreamApp/Readme.md

 ![AWS Video Analyzer](images/pic4.png)

 In this AWS tutorial, you create a Spring Boot web application.
-After the application is created, this tutorial shows you how to deploy the application to the Amazon Cloud.
+After the application is created, this tutorial shows you how to deploy the application to AWS Elastic Beanstalk.

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).